TIGRLab/datman-dashboard/docs/installation.rst

    You will be prompted for the ``POSTGRES_PASSWORD`` from the ``containers/devel/database.env`` file.
 #.
 You will likely also want to configure your own nginx server to
-   sit in front the uwsgi server.
+   sit in front of the uwsgi server.
 See the nginx section at the end of the 'Full Install' instructions for setup info.

 Do a Full Install